haggarter/HaggartEthanITC210BlogPost/HaggartEthanBlogPost.md

 ![Basic website](basicphp.png)

 ### Step 2: Initiate the session
 We need to initiate the session.
 We do this by using the `session_start()` function.
-Add this at the beginning of your index.php.
+Add this at the beginning of your index.php in order to initiate the session right from the begnning.

 #### `session_start()` in my index.php
 ```